+Measure satisfaction with program objectives, ease of participation, etc., and advertise successes.
 Calculate a customer satisfaction index for individual programs, processes, and services using the methodology specified in the PEER Reference Guide and achieve an overall satisfaction score of 3.5 or greater.

 GS Credit: Load Duration Curve Optimization